Call our Tampa office at 813-855-0111 to schedule your consultation.

 Symptoms can begin as early as 30 years of age and many are misdiagnosed and mistreated with anti-depressants, anti-anxiety medications, sleeping pills, adult ADD medications among others.

-We offer Hormone Pellet Therapy, which is made from natural plant sources of estrogen and testosterone to replicate the body’s hormone balance and are pressed or fused into very small solid cylinders.
+In Tampa we offer Hormone Pellet Therapy, which is made from natural plant sources of estrogen and testosterone to replicate the body’s hormone balance and are pressed or fused into very small solid cylinders.
 These pellets are smaller than a Tic Tac.

 Pellets are placed under the skin which release hormones for up to 4 to 6 months.
 They avoid the fluctuations, or ups and downs, of hormone levels seen with every other method of delivery.
 It is the fluctuation in hormones that causes many of the unwanted side effects and symptoms a patient experiences.
 Natural or bio-identical hormones are made in a laboratory by converting natural plant compounds from wild yams and soybeans into chemical molecules identical to those made in the human body for 17-beta estradiol, progesterone, or testosterone, for a 98% bio-identical match to your body’s composition, where synthetic hormones can be as little as 6-8% bio-identical.
 The body is given what it can no longer produce.